RaduAndre/DeskMixer/README.md

 <div align="center">

-A physical volume mixer with programmable buttons for Windows, inspired by [Deej](https://github.com/omriharel/deej).
+A **ultra-low latency** physical volume mixer with programmable buttons for Windows, inspired by [Deej](https://github.com/omriharel/deej).

-**Control your audio and automate actions with real hardware - fully scalable to your needs!**
+**Control your audio with near-instant response and automate actions with real hardware - fully scalable to your needs!**

 ![DeskMixer Hardware](images/hardware-image.jpg)